rjolly/linoleum/readme.txt

 - ivybeans 1.2-nb71 ( https://code.google.com/p/ivybeans/ )

-To build linoleum, first build "application", then "linoleum"
+To build linoleum, first build "application" and "jlfgr", then "linoleum"

 To run linoleum, add dist/bin to your path, give dist/bin/linoleum execution privilege (unix), then: